Different levels of check and disclosures

 Caution and conviction for minor offences (under 18 and adult)

-Helga is 21.
-She was cautioned for shoplifting in 2010.
-She committed another offence in 2011.
-She was convicted and fined £100.
+Helga is 23.
+She was cautioned for shoplifting in 2012.
+She was also convicted of a similar offence in 2015 and fined £100.

-The caution will not be disclosed as Helga was under 18 when cautioned.
-Her separate conviction will be filtered in 2022, provided she has no further convictions.
+The caution will not be disclosed as Helga was under 18 when cautioned and more than two years have passed since the caution.
+Her separate conviction will be filtered in 2026.

 Informed warning and a caution

-She has two offences but none of this information will be on her check.
-Unlike convictions, more than one caution or informed warning can be filtered.
-The offences aren't on the specified list.
-More than two years have passed since the caution and one year since the informed warning.
+All this information will be filtered from Irene's AccessNI check as the offences aren't on the specified list and more than two years have passed since the caution and one year since the informed warning.

 Other information on a standard or enhanced check

 Filtering doesn't remove information about your criminal history from your record.
-It means certain details aren't shown on your AccessNI check.
+It simply means that certain old and minor details aren't shown on your AccessNI check.

 Independent review of criminal record information